POLICY NO: RES 9.5

 8.4 All such agreements are to comply with the Vice Chancellor's designations established by the University's Council.

-8.5 The Dean of Graduate Studies, in conjunction with the Divisional Associate Dean: Research Education (or equivalent) and Student and Academic Services, is responsible for managing relationships with donors of scholarships that are specific to the relevant research degree programs, including recommending ways to formally acknowledge donations through naming of scholarships (subject to conditions).
+8.5 The Dean of Graduate Studies, in conjunction with the Divisional Associate Dean: Research Education (or equivalent) and Advancement Services, is responsible for managing relationships with donors of scholarships that are specific to the relevant research degree programs, including recommending ways to formally acknowledge donations through naming of scholarships (subject to conditions).

 8.6 Student and Academic Services will maintain a database containing details and conditions of all University research degree scholarships.
 The database may also include details of non-University scholarships available to UniSA students.
 Student and Academic Services will ensure that comprehensive, current and accurate information about scholarships is available on the University website.

 9.1 A scholarship may not be promoted, advertised or awarded until all documentation has been approved and finalised, and funding to cover the duration of the scholarship for the first recipient(s) has been confirmed.

 9.2 The Communications and Marketing Unit, in conjunction with the Dean of Graduate Studies, will undertake regular publicity, advertising and marketing initiatives for University scholarships.

 Except where specified, the benefits and conditions contained herein are applicable to Research Training Program (RTP) scholarships and University funded and administered scholarships.
 These conditions will also apply to named scholarships, including those funded within and external to the University, except where different conditions and benefits are approved when the scholarship is established (clause 8.3) and which are detailed in the offer letter.

 10.1 Scholarships are to be awarded on the basis of academic merit, including eligibility for admission to the degree in line with the Academic Regulations for Higher Degrees by Research, research capacity, potential to complete a research degree and conducting research in a University-designated area of strength.